 Most residence halls have recreation equipment available for residents' use including pool tables and equipment, foosball tables, and ping pong tables.
 Most halls also have common area lounges equipped with televisions and cable access for community viewing.
 Several halls now feature video game rooms (Brownell Hall, Farnham Hall, West Campus, and North Campus) and the North Campus recreation room is equipped with air hockey and a multi-game arcade cabinet.
 In addition, community lounges within buildings are often the sites for hall programming.

-Culture and Educational Programming
+Social and Educational Programming

-Programs are presented in each hall virtually every night during the semester.
+Programs are frequently presented in each hall during the semester.
 Many programs bring guest speakers to campus including local politicians, business leaders, musicians, artists, and sports figures who visit residence halls and discuss current issues in an informal setting.
 Socials are also a fun part of programming and include everything from pizza parties, make-your-own ice cream sundaes, tie-dyeing tees and beyond.
 Films, videos, performances, exhibitions, sports games and art tours are also regular events in Residence Life programming.

 Campus Parking and Traffic Regulations